Discover HeyGen's journey to $1M ARR with product demonstration videos and video presentations. Explore our strategy and insights.

 Achieving AI-Market Fit

 In technology's fast-paced world, distinguishing demo from user value is tough.
 Some demos catch your eye, but user value has longevity.
-We started our company in December 2020, confident that AI could generate quality content like unique product demonstration videos.
+We started our company in December 2020, confident that AI could generate quality content like memorable product demonstration videos.
 Our mission was to transform visual storytelling by shifting from camera-based to AI-generated content.

 To realize this vision, we divided it into three steps.
 First, creating a video engine for businesses to facilitate talking head video examples for corporate communications.
 Then, developing a SaaS product to push technology limits, connect with users, and generate revenue for sustained investment.

-After exploring technical feasibility and use cases, we targeted the spokesperson scenario.
-Searching "spokesperson" on Fiverr revealed 1,811 services, indicating demand if we crafted an innovative product experience.
 Almost a year ago, we launched a Fiverr gig offering on-demand, multi-language video footage.
-Initially, we didn't disclose our AI avatars, offering similar services but at a fraction of the cost and with a quick turnaround.
-I managed the manual process of delivering videos.
+Initially, we didn't disclose our AI avatars but offered similar services at a lower cost.
 Our competitive prices and fast delivery led to our first paid customer for $5.
-Later, we updated our gig to reveal our AI avatars, and feedback remained positive.
+Later, we updated our gig to reveal our AI avatars, and feedback was positive.
 We gained more clients, understanding use cases and pricing.

 Lessons Learned